berteh/ScribusGenerator/README.md

 ### Create your Scribus "template" file

 Create and design your Scribus file as any other.
-At the positions where you need to replace text with data, just add ``%VAR_name%`` where ``name`` is the column name your data file.
+At the positions where you need to replace text with data, just add ``%VAR_name%``, where ``name`` is the column name your data file.
 Check out our [gallery of examples](https://github.com/berteh/ScribusGenerator/wiki#gallery-of-examples--some-templates) to see what others did.
 [Any existing Scribus file](https://www.scribus-templates.net/) can be used as template.

 You can place the variable at any position within a Text Frame.
 Apply all format and styles to the variable that you wish the final text to have.

 ![Illustration: Scribus File for Generator](pic/SG-01.png)

-If you wish to generate one page for each data entry (or however many one data entry gets you), you're done, congratulations!
+If you wish to generate one page for each data record (or however many pages one data record gets you), you're done, congratulations!
 If you would rather display many data records on a single page, simply add the text ``%SG_NEXT-RECORD%`` **before each entry except the first**: ScribusGenerator will automatically load the new data record as soon as it detects this token.
 For more information see the [dedicated documentation page](https://github.com/berteh/ScribusGenerator/wiki/How-to-use-%25SG_NEXT-RECORD%25).

-### Create your (CSV) data File
+### Create your (CSV) data file

 **ScribusGenerator** expects a CSV file (_Comma Separated Values_), which is very simple to create with a standard spreadsheet editor (such as [LibreOffice](http://www.libreoffice.org/), Excel or Google Sheets): enter the data and save/export as CSV.
 Just make sure your CSV file is encoded in UTF-8 to have a full character set (accents, braille, math, cyrillic, symbols, ...).